We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 How the Car Seats are Similar

-Both Pioneer and Frontier have been designed to transition with your baby from forward facing into harnessed booster seat.
+Both Pioneer vs Frontier have been designed to transition with your baby from forward facing into harnessed booster seat.

 These models don’t convert into rear facing; hence they cannot be used by infants and newborns.
 They’re ideal choices for toddlers who have outgrown the rear-facing modes.